Lakshanya1210/driver-behavior-analyzer/README.md

 | `events_per_km` | █████ | Hard events normalized by distance |
 | `phone_use_sec` | █████ | Total seconds of phone distraction |

-Speed-related features dominate — meaning speed behavior is the strongest predictor of risk, more so than braking or phone use alone.
+Speed-related features dominate: meaning speed behavior is the strongest predictor of risk, more so than braking or phone use alone.

 ## Key findings

-- **Speeding is road-type agnostic** — Urban, Suburban, and Highway drivers speed at similar rates, which means road type alone isn't a reliable risk signal
+- **Speeding is road-type agnostic**: Urban, Suburban, and Highway drivers speed at similar rates, which means road type alone isn't a reliable risk signal
-- **Phone use and hard braking correlate** — risky drivers cluster in the top-right of the scatter plot (high phone use + high hard brakes), confirming both behaviors tend to occur together
+- **Phone use and hard braking correlate**: risky drivers cluster in the top-right of the scatter plot (high phone use + high hard brakes), confirming both behaviors tend to occur together
-- **Driver tier split: 48% Safe, 36% Moderate, 16% Risky** — roughly
+- **Driver tier split: 48% Safe, 36% Moderate, 16% Risky**: roughly
   matching the generation priors, validating the pipeline end-to-end
-- **98% classification accuracy** on synthetic data — on real messy telematics data, expect 70–85%, which is the realistic production range
+- **98% classification accuracy** on synthetic data: on real messy telematics data, expect 70–85%, which is the realistic production range

 ## Project structure